RabiaHassen/RabiaHassen/README.md

 🌸 This is my little corner of GitHub! 🌸

 🌿 Aspiring Data Analyst
+🎓 Bachelor of Information Science
 📊 Currently completing the Google Data Analytics Professional Certificate (Coursera)
 📍 South Africa

 ---

-## Professional Summary
+## 💼 Professional Summary

-Detail-oriented and analytical professional transitioning into data analytics with a background in information science and years of experience working with structured systems and information organization.
+Detail-oriented and analytical professional transitioning into data analytics, with a background in information science and experience working with structured systems and information organization.

 Skilled in data cleaning, querying, and exploratory analysis.
-Passionate about transforming raw data into clear, actionable insights that support decision-making.
+Passionate about transforming raw data into clear, actionable insights that support informed decision-making.

-Currently building a portfolio of case studies demonstrating real-world data analysis workflows from raw data to business recommendations.
+Currently building a portfolio of case studies demonstrating real-world data analysis workflows — from raw data to business recommendations.

 ---